-So if you find yourself in a situation like I am, and you’re trying to figure out a shallot substitute here is what I am going to do in my recipe.
+So if you find yourself in a situation like I am, and you’re trying to figure out your best shallot substitute, here is what I am going to do in my recipe.

-Regardless, they do add such a wonderful flavor to a dish.
+Regardless, they do add such a wonderful flavor of shallot to a dish.
 I love the flavor of onion but Andi isn’t quite as much of a fan.

 Substitute yellow onion for shallots

 Yellow onions, which are sometimes called sweet onion are a good substitute for shallots.
 The flavor profile is similar to the flavor of shallot and the texture is really close.

 Yellow onion doesn’t have that hint of garlic that shallot does so you may want to add in a small amount of garlic with the yellow onion.